Free with The Wire October 2008 issue 296

 Pantaleimon is the musical alias of English singer Andria Degens, originally from Caterham, Surrey.
 A life-changing two year trip around the world moved Degens to become a music maker.
 She has already released two records in three years, most recently 2007's Mercy Oceans, alongside a clutch of other EPs, 7"s and compilation appearances.
 Heart Of The Sun features input from Andrew WK, Stephen O'Malley, Fovea Hex and CarterTutti.

-15 Lothar Ohlmeier/Isambard Khroustaliov
+15 Lothar Ohlmeier/Isambard Khroustaliov Scratch (edit)

 Edited from Various: An Anthology Of Not Applicable (Not Applicable)